Omnidocs/EditFlow/README.md

 <b>Download URL one time usage</b> The download URL provided by EditFlow can only be used once.

-<b>Automating Editing Session Launch:</b>  (Optional parameter) You can automate both on-premise and online editing by setting AutoOpenEditorType to 'WOPI/Desktop' in the omnidocs-edit-upload-response message parameter.
+<b>Automating Editing Session Launch:</b>  (Optional parameter) You can automate both on-premise and online editing by setting AutoOpenEditorType to 'WOPI/Desktop' in the omnidocs-upload-response message parameter.

-<b>Enabling UI Action buttons</b>  (Optional parameter) You can control the available editing options for end-users by setting ShowUIActions to 'WOPI/Desktop' in the omnidocs-edit-upload-response message parameter.
+<b>Enabling UI Action buttons</b>  (Optional parameter) You can control the available editing options for end-users by setting ShowUIActions to 'WOPI/Desktop' in the omnidocs-upload-response message parameter.

-<b>Correlation ID and Co-Edit Session Cleanup</b> It is recommended to include a correlationId in the requests, which can be saved as a tag or metadata entry on the files.
+<b>Correlation ID and Co-Edit Session Cleanup</b> It is recommended to keep track of correlationId received in the editSessionUrlResponse.
 This allows tracking of which files no longer have an ongoing edit session.
 Additionally, it is the responsibility of the third-party implementers to clean up the saved co-edit session URL when correlating requests are sent, such as discard and save requests.